 1877 Pasteur works on anthrax and septicemia and with his pupil Jules Joubert (1834-1910) discovers the etiological agent of gaseous gangrene (now Clostridium perfringens).
 Together they also discover antibiose i.e. the bacterial antagonism with the anthrax bacterium (bactéridie charbonneuse).
 Pasteur writes in a very explicit way: la vie empêche le vie and foreseeing antibiotherapy: tous ces faits autorisent peut-être les plus grandes espérances au point de vue thérapeutique.

 1877 Karl Möbius (Eilenburg 1825 - Berlin 1908) publishes his concept of biocenose, to express the community of organisms associated within a particular environment.
 This concept has been used to identify the part of a genome that allows an organism to live in context, its cenome.

-1878 Ernst Carl Abbe (Eisenach 1840 - Jena 1905) of the Carl Zeiss Optische Werke, improves apochromatic oil-immersion objective microscope lenses by using oils which match the refractive index of the lens and produces them.
+1878 Ernst Karl Abbe (Eisenach 1840 - Jena 1905) of the Carl Zeiss Optische Werke, improves apochromatic oil-immersion objective microscope lenses by using oils which match the refractive index of the lens and produces them.

 1878 Just before his death, Claude Bernard describes the nerve/muscle blocking action of curare.

 1878 Wilhelm Friedrich Kühne (1837 - 1900) editor of the European Journal Zeitschrift für Biologie isolates the visual pigment from retina (called rhodopsin).

 1878 Jean-Henri Casimir Fabre (Saint -Léons 1823 - Sérignan-du-Comtat 1915) begins a long and famous series of Souvenirs Entomologiques.
 His work is translated in many languages, including Chinese.